Yvette-Ibarra/Individual-Project/README.md

 # Brain Stroke Classification Project

+____
 # Project Description:
 According to the Center for Disease and Prevention (CDC) Every 40 seconds, someone in the United States has a stroke.
 Every 3.5 minutes, someone dies of stroke.
 This project uses  parameters like gender, age, various diseases, and smoking status to predict if a patient had a stroke.
 Each row in the data provides relavant information about the patient.
+___
+___
+# Executive Summary:

+#### Goals

+To discover the drivers of stroke to predict to help our patients prevent a stroke occurance.
+#### Key Findings
+* 4.86% of the patient populatin has suffered a stroke
+* Patients wih heart disease have a larger increase in stroke rate than patients with hypertension

+* The patients age is a driver of stroke

+#### Takeaways
+* Top Model did not perform as expected, possible reason is data in imbalanced

+#### Recommendation
+In order to improve model more data collection and health information such as:

+* if the patients  family has a history of stroke or heart disease
+* Demographics of the patients
+* Patients weight and height
+___
+___

 # Project Goal:
 Discover drivers of stroke.
 Use drivers to develop a machine learning model to predict weather or not a patient had a stroke.
-Use findings to see what preventitave measures if any can be taken to prevent a stroke.
+Use findings to see what preventative  measures if any can be taken to prevent a stroke.
+___
 # Initial Thoughts:
 My initial hypothesis is that hypertension driver of stroke.
+___
 # The Plan
-    * Aquire data from Kaggle
+    * Acquire data from Kaggle

     * Prepare data